MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionprofile_observer.md

 * **context**: The same context that was passed to ProtectionProfile::LoadAsync

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionProfile::LoadAsync](undefined) and that same context will be forwarded as-is to [ProtectionProfile::Observer::OnLoadSuccess](undefined) or [ProtectionProfile::Observer::OnLoadFailure
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionProfile::LoadAsync and that same context will be forwarded as-is to [ProtectionProfile::Observer::OnLoadSuccess or [ProtectionProfile::Observer::OnLoadFailure

 ### OnListEnginesSuccess function
 Called when list of engines was generated successfully.